arw180/dev-env/README.md

 * tmux (w/ tmux-resurrect)
 * zsh (w/ oh-my-zsh)
 * htop
-* stow
+* GNU stow

-* GNU Stow is used to install the applications above into `/usr/local/stow`, thus keeping them separated from system installs.
+GNU Stow is used to install the applications above into `/usr/local/stow`, thus keeping them separated from system installs.

-* `~/dev-env` contains supporting resources such as oh-my-zsh plugins and tmux-resurrect
+`~/dev-env` contains supporting resources such as oh-my-zsh plugins and
+    tmux-resurrect

-* `sudo` access to the target box is required (for yum installs of some dependencies and using `/usr/local/stow` as the stow directory)
+`sudo` access to the target box is required (for yum installs of some dependencies and using `/usr/local/stow` as the stow directory)